Lanchon/haystack/README.md

 ### Ok, I said I wanted to try this thingy already!

-Let's run through an example patching of a OnePlus 2 running Android 6.0 (which is [API level 23](https://source.android.com/source/build-numbers)).
+Let's run through an example patching of a OnePlus 2 running Android 6.0.

 Connect the phone to your PC via USB and either:
 - Boot into TWRP, go to the `Mount` section, and mount the system partition.